bitrix24/b24restdocs/api-reference/imopenlines/openlines/imopenlines-config-update.md

 >
 > Who can execute the method: any user

-This method updates the open line.
+This method updates the open channel.

 ## Method Parameters